3 KPIs You Should Track to Make Sure You’re Not Wasting Your Time

 Get the spreadsheet template here

-You’ll see I added in a line for “Enrollment Ratio” which is a secondary KPI that can easily be produced with the three above.
+You’ll see I added a line for “Enrollment Ratio” which is a secondary KPI that can easily be produced with the three above.

 (If you like these pretty colors I made, you can make your own in Google Sheets by going to the paint bucket icon, select “Custom” and drag that little cursor around to your heart’s delight!)